elsypinzonv/simple-instagram/README.md

 ```
 - Displays the Posts pictures in the Home.
-- Show the Post detail When the user taps into a photo. (landscape, portrait)
+- Shows the Post detail When the user taps into a photo. (landscape, portrait)
-- Create a Post
+- Creates a Post
-    - Open the camera and take a picture
+    - Opens the camera and take a picture
-    - Add the information (title, comment)
+    - Adds the information (title, comment)
-    - Save the information in the Realm database.
+    - Saves the information in the Realm database.
-    - Display it in the home list
+    - Displays it on the home list

 NOTE:
-Using Picasso the images for the same URL are only download one time while the cache is not Full.
+It uses the Picasso library to get the Images from the URL in the Post object.
+Picasso downloads the images from the URL and saves them in its cache.
+Picasso gets the image from the URL again when the picture is not cached anymore.
-For this reason, The images are the same for each object with the URL "https://unsplash.it/600/300/?random".
+Since all the objects are using the same URL (https://unsplash.it/600/300/?random), the list of pictures shows the same image.

 ## <a name="Libraries">Libraries</a>